zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 **class** specifies a data structure containing related data attributes and code for acting on these attributes.
 An **object** is a specific instance of a class created using the *new* operator.
-A class specifies the general structure and objects allow us to specify specific values, unique to the object, and perform actions based on or to those values.
+A class specifies the general structure and objects allow us to use specific values, unique to the object, and perform actions based on or to those values.

 Often, we describe a class as a combination of *state*, the attributes,